 VCSEL arrays are widely used in off-detector data transmission in high-energy physics.
 The first implementation of VCSEL arrays for on-detector application is in the optical links of the ATLAS pixel detector.
-The experience from the operation has been quite positive despite failures in the optical readout system [1].
+The experience from the operation has been quite positive.
+In particular, the failure rate of the optical links fabricated by The Ohio State University is ~0.1%.
 Modern VCSELs are humidity tolerant and hence no special precautions are needed.
 The ATLAS experiment plans to continue the use of VCSEL arrays in a new layer of the pixel detector, the insertable barrel layer (IBL), to be installed in the initial phase of the LHC luminosity upgrade.